 - Tax Returns for the past 5 years;

-- Current statements showing balance of any and all debt, including credit cards and loans;
+- Current statements showing a balance of any and all debt, including credit cards and loans;

-- Statement showing current balance of your mortgage.
+- Statement showing the current balance of your mortgage.

 Temporary Orders Pending Custody Determination